JSBmanD/docs/pages/activity-reports-analytics/ads-pre-install-analytics.md

 Branch.setPreinstallPartner(“Branch $3p Parameter Value”)
 ```

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Must use Branch $3p Parameter Value"
+  "title": "Must use Branch $3p Parameter Value",
-	When setting the `setPreinstallPartner` value, you must use Branch's $3p value as the partner's name.
-Learn how to [find a partner's $3p value](https://docs.branch.io/resources/testing-universal-ads-campaign-setup/#how-to-find-a-partners-webhook-key).
+  "body": "When setting the `setPreinstallPartner` value, you must use Branch's $3p value as the partner's name.
+Learn how to [find a partner's $3p value](https://docs.branch.io/resources/testing-universal-ads-campaign-setup/#how-to-find-a-partners-webhook-key)."
+}
+[/block]

 If those values are non-null and this is a first time open for the device, the request should look like this: